amininger/pysoarlib/README.md

 # TimeConnector
 An AgentConnector that will create time info on the input-link.
 Includes elapsed time since the agent started, and can have a real-time or simulated wall clock.
-It is enabled through the agent setting `use-time-connector=True` There are several settings that control its behavior as described in [Config Settings](#timesettings).
+It is enabled through the client setting `use-time-connector=True` There are several settings that control its behavior as described in [Config Settings](#timesettings).